Faridacoding/API-and-AI-Documentation-Samples/Machine Learning Voice Assistant/Stationary Noise Cleaning.md

   - AVICAR Dataset used is an open source dataset with audio recorded in a moving car.
 Dataset name : ["avicar_somedigits.zip"](http://www.isle.illinois.edu/sst/AVICAR/)

-  - User speaks alphabets or words or number.
+  - User speaks alphabets or words or numbers.

-  - Dataset designed to be used for training Deep Learning models.
+  - Dataset is designed to be used for training Deep Learning models.

-  - Maximum duration of audio is 3 seconds or less (audio length <=3 seconds)
+  - Maximum duration of audio is 9 seconds or less (audio length <=9 seconds)

   - Total number of audio files 10023 files